Tranduy1dol/Dictionary/README.md

 - Read, Write, Delete a word.
 - Translate with Google API.
 - Store word in MongoDB.
+- Search word by querying data from MongoDB and store in a Hash Map.
 - Four answer question game.
 - Basic interface.